 At the moment, we are actively working towards a new major release, HPCC Systems 7.0.0.
 So I thought you might like hear about how that is coming along, while taking a window into the world of one of our meetings.

 Our third party tools, (build process, security, ECL Watch, documentation etc) are developed by a team that is predominantly based in the USA, while the core components are developed by a team of developers located in the USA and Europe.
 Both teams meet independently and the whole development team meets weekly by conference call.
-Maybe I'll blog as a fly on the wall from one of these meetings sometime, but for this one, we're eavesdropping on a core development team meeting.
+Maybe I'll blog as a fly on the wall from one of these meetings sometime, or from one of their offsite week long retreats.
+But for this one, we're eavesdropping on a core development team meeting.

 The core development team meets weekly by conference call and in person once a month.
 This is due mainly to geography, since we all work remotely from home and are dispersed between the USA, UK and Ireland.
 The meeting location rotates around the homes of the European contingent and those in the USA dial in as needed.
 It's as much a social gathering as it is a work meeting.
 While we've all worked remotely from home for a very long time, none of us are robots and it's good to have this contact.
 Often there will be a group whiteboard coding session focusing on a project that benefits from a 'heads together' approach.
 It's clear to me that while much is achieved by these coding sessions, the developers also really enjoy the collaboration.